 Generally, these types of medication errors occur because of poor communication.
-Whether it’s misunderstood handwriting, drug name or dosage confusion, mistakes interpreting packaging, labeling, or just a general lack of knowledge on the part of the medical professional, the opportunities for mistakes based on poor communication and misunderstandings are all-too-frequent.
-Unfortunately, these simple mistakes, though easy to make, can have horrible consequences.
+Whether it’s misunderstood handwriting, drug name or dosage confusion, mistakes interpreting packaging, labeling, or just a general lack of knowledge on the part of the medical professional, the opportunities for mistakes based on poor communication and misunderstandings are all too frequent.
+Unfortunately, these simple mistakes, though easy to make, can have serious consequences.

 The Results of These Efforts

 Regulatory and technological improvements have had some significant benefits for patients.
 For example, after the Department of Veterans Affairs made the switch to barcodes in their hospitals, they saw a drastic reduction in medication errors.
 In one VA hospital in Topeka, Kansas, bar coding reduced the medication error rate by 86 percent over a nine-year period.
 Similar regulations are being implemented to reduce drug name confusion, reduce drug labeling errors, and other forms of communication-based medication errors.